You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The Estate’s farmland is a mixture of grades 2 & 3.
 It is farmed in-hand and by tenants.

 The Estate’s 500ha in-hand farm gros a rotation of grass, maize and wheat, all of which is made into silage.
 This provides the fuel for our anaerobic digestion plant, which generates electricity (see below).

 A further 200 ha of permanent grass parks around the House are let on short-term grazing licences for sheep or for silage.

 The remainder of the Estate’s farmland (and associated farm steadings and houses) is let to 6 farming tenants.
 Most of these tenants are the 2nd or 3rd generations of their families to hold the land.
 They include arable, potato, beef, dairy, sheep and pig enterprises.

-Woodland covers 509 hectares of the Estate.
-It is managed for a proper balance between timber production, wildlife and amenity.
+Woodlands covers 500 hectares of the Estate.
+We manage it for a proper balance between timber production, wildlife, heritage and amenity.

 We strive to preserve the irreplaceable natural assets of the landscape under our stewardship.

 The 300-year continuity of management and emphasis on the ‘look of the place’ have both contributed to the unspoilt nature of the Bramham Park Estate.
 The Family’s management decisions have always been tempered with a keen sense of responsibility for the Estate’s natural environment and wildlife.